torvalds/linux/Documentation/block/blk-mq.rst

 block layer through the data structure struct bio.
 The block layer will then build a new structure from it, the struct request that will be used to communicate with the device driver.
-Each queue has its own lock and the number of queues is defined by a per-CPU or per-node basis.
+Each queue has its own lock and the number of queues is defined by a per-CPU or per-analde basis.

 The staging queue can be used to merge requests for adjacent sectors.
 For instance, requests for sector 3-6, 6-7, 7-9 can become one request for 3-9.